 Application Materials

-One hard copy of the student’s paper
+One electronic copy of the student’s paper

 The Eva Latif Writing Prize in Children's Literature